UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: System Model and Problem Formulation

 \subsection{Rate Maximization in Delay-Tolerant Application Scenario}

-In the delay-tolerant application scenario, we assume that the sensors can adaptively adjust the communication rate based on channel variations due to the time-varying locations of the UAV.
+In the delay-tolerant application scenario, we assume that the GNs can adaptively adjust the communication rate based on channel variations due to the time-varying locations of the UAV.
 In this case, the average or ergodic data-rate throughput is used as the performance metric.
-According to (\ref{12251047}), the average data-rate throughput from $K$ sensors to the UAV over the whole duration $T$ in bps/Hz is given by
+According to (\ref{12251047}), the average data-rate throughput from $K$ GNs to the UAV over the whole duration $T$ in bps/Hz is given by

-Our objective is to maximize the average data-rate throughput $R(\{\boldsymbol{q}(t),P_k(t)\})$, by jointly optimizing the UAV's trajectory $\{\boldsymbol{q}(t)\}$ and sensors' power allocation $\{P_k(t)\}$ over time, subject to the UAV's flight speed constraints in (\ref{speed}), the UAV's initial and final locations constraints in (\ref{location}), and the sensors' average transmit power constraints in (\ref{10202130}).
+Our objective is to maximize the average data-rate throughput $R(\{\boldsymbol{q}(t),P_k(t)\})$, by jointly optimizing the UAV's trajectory $\{\boldsymbol{q}(t)\}$ and GNs' power allocation $\{P_k(t)\}$ over time, subject to the UAV's flight speed constraints in (\ref{speed}), the UAV's initial and final locations constraints in (\ref{location}), and the GNs' average transmit power constraints in (\ref{10202130}).
 Consequently, the average data-rate throughput maximization problem is formulated as

 It is worth noting that the objective function of problem $(\mathtt{P1})$ is non-concave, due to the complicated data-rate throughput expression with respect to coupled variables $\boldsymbol{q}(t)$'s and $P_k(t)$'s.
 Moreover, problem $(\mathtt{P1})$ contains an infinite number of optimization variables over continuous time.
 As a result, problem $(\mathtt{P1})$ is difficult to be solved optimally.
 We will deal with this issue in Section \ref{s4}.